sfandres/uex-slurm/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # uex-slurm
-This repository contains all the codes I have been using in slurm.
-The files with extension `.out` are not tracked.
-The use case is the fibonacci calculation given a maximum value.
+This repository has been created for the Slurm lab session of the Distributed Computing subject at the University of Extremadura (UEx).

 ## Table of contents
 * [Getting started](#getting-started)